mitulagr2/discord-uids/README.md

 This makes it hard to distinguish a potential bot username which imitates an UID from an actual UID.

+**Solution**

-**Solution**: Discord-UIDs relies on the fixed length of the user's tag and the hash preceding it, which being a special character is not allowed within usernames.
+Discord-UIDs relies on the fixed length of the user's tag and the hash preceding it, which being a special character is not allowed within usernames.
 This ensures no false-passes within the UID matching operation and ascertains that no user is wrongly banned.
 This method also provides for variable UID lengths of accounts created across all time periods.

+**Code**

 ```js
 for (let i = 0; i < input.length; i++)